nise/mod-videodatabase/readme.md

-Vi-Moodle is a database, player, and annotation tool for video-based learning resources in moodle.
+mod-videodatabase is a database, player, and annotation tool for video-based learning resources in moodle.

 **System Features:**
 * Select video files from a pool of videos